pinterest/querybook/docs_website/docs/setup_guide/prod_setup.md

 Once further scalability is desired you can start each service individually in different machines, so you can scale them independently as needed.

-#### Step 1: Custom build Docker image
+#### Step 1: Choose and Build Docker image

-The public docker image provided by Querybook only contains the essentials.
-To intergrate with your tech stack, please check the [Infra Installations Guide](../configurations/infra_installation.md) to see how to install and use different integrations such as Presto, OAuth, AWS and more.
+The [public docker image](https://hub.docker.com/r/querybook/querybook) provided only contains a subset of all integrations possible with Querybook.
+To intergrate with your tech stack, please check the [Infra Installations Guide](../configurations/infra_installation.md) and [Query Engines Guide](./connect_to_query_engines.md) to see how to install and use different integrations such as Presto, OAuth, AWS and more.

 #### Step 2: Setup Infrastructure